Download our guide

-Important information - The value of investments can go down as well as up so you may not get back what you invest.
+Important information - please keep in mind that the value of investments can go down as well as up so you may get back less than you invest.
 Tax treatment depends of individual circumstances and all tax rules may change in the future.
-The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.
-It’s important to understand that pension transfers are a complex area and may not be suitable for everyone.
+You cannot normally access money in a SIPP until age 55 (57 from 2028).

 Pension tax relief is intended to help you save for retirement with money that would otherwise have gone to the tax man.
 This doesn’t mean you won’t have to pay tax on that money in the future, simply that you don’t have to pay tax on it now.